-Take a two hours exploration of the palm grove, or of the environs by horse, bike, or quad.
+Take a two hour exploration of the palm grove and surroundings by horse, bike, or quad.
 The views of the High Atlas from here are simply wonderful.

 Located at the entrance of Skoura when you arrive from Ouarzazate, the Kasbah Ait Ben Moro is 1 mile from Skoura and 23 miles from Ouarzazate.
 It is located at the edge of the palm grove near Skoura and faces the snowcapped mountains of the Atlas range.
 Opened 5 years ago, this XVIII century Kasbah welcome visitors in a moderate comfort.
 Moroccan lounges, terraces and patios allow you to relax.

 Travel today between Skoura and Marrakech in a private vehicle with an English speaking driver.